tardate/LittleArduinoProjects/Electronics101/555Timer/BreadboardPulseGen/README.md

-# #xxx 555 Breadboard Pulse Generator
+# #791 555 Breadboard Pulse Generator

 A 555 timer-based square wave generator designed for use on a breadboard.
 Provides variable frequency control in 4 ranges, with a fixed (adjustable) duty cycle.